 Image: So many options, but two lines.

-Current Status: The legendary bakery is doing Take-out and Delivery.
+Current Status: The legendary bakery is doing Take-out and Delivery with a few seats outside.
 It has also added grocery items for purchase.
-Open from 8 am to 5 pm daily.

 Before Times Review:

 Mark Furstenberg is one of the great bakers in the United States.
 This is his shop.
 You should pay them a visit.

 The shop sells bread, pastries, cakes and related items for sale.
 They also serve breakfast/brunch options in the morning; sandwiches and salads for lunch and early dinner.
 There are usually three or four sandwiches that are available everyday of the week, plus a few that rotate as daily specials.
 The fillings are fresh, but it is the bread that matters.
 The baguettes are just hard enough on the outside to require a firm bite, but soft enough inside to meld into the other ingredients in a delightful textural and savory experience.
 There are “Montreal” style bagels.
 The breakfast options include variations of eggs.
 The sweets case is a different line than the sandwich line, but you will probably end up in both before you leave.